We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Meanwhile, measure out the filling ingredients: brown sugar, cinnamon, and melted butter.

 Mix together the brown sugar and cinnamon until well blended.
 Punch down the dough and roll it into a 24×8-inch rectangle.
 Brush the melted butter over the dough and sprinkle the sugar-cinnamon mixture on top.
 Roll into a log from one of the long sides, pinch the seam and ends to seal, and form into a circle.
 Squeeze the ends together tightly, then place on a parchment-lined cookie sheet.

 Cover the bread with plastic wrap and let it prove in a warm place until puffy and springy to the touch, about 45-60 minutes.

 Bake at 375 F for 30 minutes, covering it with aluminum foil after 20 minutes if it’s getting too dark.
 The baked loaf should have an internal temperature of 190 F on a meat thermometer.
 Let it cool completely on a wire rack.

 Get the ingredients for the icing (lemon juice, milk, icing sugar) and the three colored sugars for decorating.

-Sift the icing sugar into a bowl and gradually mix in the lemon juice

-    and milk to make a thick but pourable icing.
+Sift the icing sugar into a bowl and gradually mix in the lemon juice and milk to make a thick but pourable icing.

-    Spread the icing over the cooled king cake and let it set for 3 minutes.
+Spread the icing on top and let it set for 3 minutes.